Tenchi2xh/dotfiles/readme.md

 ## Features:

 - Use easily editable config files to automatically:
-    - Install of a host of [applications and tools](config/packages.yaml)
+    - Install of a host of [applications and tools](config/packages.yaml) from Homebrew and the Mac App Store
     - Manage the [Dock](config/dock.yaml) and and set [custom icons](config/icons.yaml):

         ![](resources/dock.png)